Savory Skillet Noodles

 - 2 tablespoons minced fresh parsley

 - Cook noodles according to package directions.
 Meanwhile, in a large nonstick skillet, saute the mushrooms, peppers and onion in butter until tender.
 Drain noodles; add to skillet.
-Sprinkle with almonds and bouillon; mix gently to combine.
+Sprinkle with almonds and bouillon; toss gently to combine.
 Heat through.
 Garnish with parsley.
-Yield: 8 servings.

 Nutrition Facts2/3 cup: 160 calories, 5g fat (2g saturated fat), 8mg cholesterol, 189mg sodium, 22g carbohydrate (0 sugars, 2g fiber), 5g protein.
 Diabetic Exchanges: 1-1/2 starch, 1 fat.

 Jun 5, 2016